1. Require Automated Eligibility Checks to Help Better Screen Recipient Eligibility in Real Time

+Now is the time to pass legislation requiring automated eligibility checks to help better screen recipient eligibility in real time.
 Presently, all verification checks at the Iowa Department of Human Services (DHS) are performed manually.
-This means that workers at DHS are required to contact 10-12 individuals daily to check all recipients annually.
+This means that workers at DHS are required to contact 10-12 individuals daily to check all recipients annually, not taking into account the current backlog due to the health emergency rules.
 If DHS were to use the National Accuracy Clearinghouse software, workers would only need to contact individuals flagged by the system.
-If trends in other states are used as a guide, roughly 15 percent of public assistance recipients would be flagged for a verification check.
+If trends in other states are used as a guide, roughly 15 percent of public assistance recipients would be flagged for a verification check during standard times of public benefit administration.
 Further, individuals utilizing public assistance would be required to submit documentation much less frequently, easing the burden on those following the law.
 To clarify, if an individual is flagged, benefits are NOT automatically terminated; it is simply a prompt to DHS to follow up with the individual because there is a discrepancy in their file.